lukaszfabia/Algorithms-used-in-operating-systems/code/Page replacement strategy/README.md

-# 3 task from Operating systems.
+# 3 task from Operational systems.
 ### Simulation includes some page replacement algorithms. ###
 * Fifo (frist in first out)
 * Lru (least recently used)